redyyu/ahz-clothing-refine/README.md

-DON't know what is the `<m_MasksFolder></m_MasksFolder>` use for. it seems will effect texture. see `BlackBoots` texture change a little bit.
+DON't know what is the `<m_MasksFolder></m_MasksFolder>` use for. it seems will effect texture. see `BlackBoots` texture change a little bit, but I thing that's because clothingItems XML file reloaded.

 for the masks, `Jacket/Masks` is patch for Vanilla mask bugs.